 1- Palau Guëll*

-A Rich industrial Family named Guëll asked Gaudi to built this Palace.
+A Rich industrial Family named Guëll asked Antoni Gaudí to build this Palace.
 They lived all their life in the Palace.

 A hall spanning three floors forms the center of the building.
 It replaces, as it were, the normal inner courtyard, but at the same time creates the impression that one is standing in a huge Baroque church.
 This room is covered by a cupola in which Gaudi put numerous round holes.
 The twisted legs of the table recur in the building itself, namely, on the roof.

 *Good to Know: From 1st January 2016 Palau Güell will open its doors for free every first Sunday of the month.

 Opening hours : Winter: from 10am to 7.30pm / Summer: 10am to 8pm.
 Closed Mondays (when not holidays), 25-26 December, 1st January and from 6th to 13th January

 Metro/Bus : Metro: Line 3, Liceu Station / Bus: 14, 59, 91, 120